janet-lang/janet/doc/bytecode.md

 ## C Functions

-Dst uses c functions to bridge to native code.
+Dst uses C functions to bridge to native code.
 A C function (`DstCFunction *` in C) is a C function pointer that can be called like a normal dst closure.
-From the perspective of the bytecode instruction set, there is no difference in invoking a c function and invoking a normal dst function.
+From the perspective of the bytecode instruction set, there is no difference in invoking a C function and invoking a normal dst function.

 ## Bytecode Format

-Dst bytecode presents an interface to virtual machine with a large number of identical registers that can hold any Dst value (`Dst *` in C).
+Dst bytecode presents an interface to a virtual machine with a large number of identical registers that can hold any Dst value (`Dst *` in C).
 Most instructions have a destination register, and 1 or 2 source register.
 Registers are simply named with positive integers.

 Each instruction is a 32 bit integer, meaning that the instruction set is a constant width instruction set like MIPS.
 The opcode of each instruction is the least significant byte of the instruction.
-This means there are 256 possible opcodes, but half of those are reserved, so 128 possible opcodes.
-The current implementation uses about half of these.
+The highest bit of this leading byte is reserved for debugging purpose, so there are 128 possible opcodes encodable with this scheme.
+The current implementation uses about half of these possible opcodes.

 ```
 X - Payload bits